The following links point to solutions to common everyday problems you'll need to solve with HTML.

 - How to define terms with HTML

-One of the main reasons for HTML is make navigation easy with hyperlinks, which can be used in many different ways:
+One of the main reasons for HTML is making navigation easy with hyperlinks, which can be used in many different ways:

 Images & multimedia